maximilien/i18n4go/README.md

   ...
   CREATE-TRANSLATIONS:

-  -create-translations      the create translations command
+  create-translations        the create translations command

-  -google-translate-api-key [optional] your public Google Translate API key which is used to generate translations (charge is applicable)
+  --google-translate-api-key [optional] your public Google Translate API key which is used to generate translations (charge is applicable)
-  -source-language          [optional] the source language of the file, typically also part of the file name, e.g., \"en_US\"
+  --source-language          [optional] the source language of the file, typically also part of the file name, e.g., \"en_US\"

-  -f                        the source translation file -languages                a comma separated list of valid languages with optional territory, e.g., \"en, en_US, fr_FR, es\" -o                        the output directory where the newly created translation files will be placed
+  -f                         the source translation file --languages                a comma separated list of valid languages with optional territory, e.g., \"en, en_US, fr_FR, es\"
+  -o                         the output directory where the newly created translation files will be placed
 ```

 The command `-create-translations` generates copies of the `-source-language` file, one per language specified in the `-languages` flag (seperated by comma).